StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 ### load data into columns of BITMAP type

 `BITMAP` is often used to accelerate count distinct, such as counting UV, see [Use Bitmap for exact Count Distinct](https://docs.starrocks.io/en-us/latest/using_starrocks/Using_bitmap).
-Here we take the counting of UV as an example to show how to  load data into columns of BITMAP type.
+Here we take the counting of UV as an example to show how to load data into columns of the `BITMAP` type.

 1. Create a StarRocks Aggregate table